-Also while at Valley, he was commissioned a 2nd Lt in the United States Air Force and served honorably for 23 years retiring in 2000 a Lieutenant Colonel.
+Also while at Valley, he was commissioned a 2nd Lt in the United States Air Force and served honorable for 23 years retiring in 2000 at a Lieutenant Colonel.
 While in the Air Force he served in several leadership positions such as Missileer, Flight Commander, Squadron Commander, Professor of Aerospace Studies and various other key leadership positions.
 During his tour of duty at the Defense Nuclear Agency in Alexandria, VA, he was selected for a special assignment to serve on the Strategic Arms Reduction Treaty (START) negotiation team in Geneva Switzerland.
 This special assignment led to the signing of the START Treaty between the US and Countries of the Former Soviet Union.
 He received numerous Military Awards while serving on active duty including the Defense Meritorious Service Medal.

 He is a life member of the NAACP and has served as President of the Alabama State Conference of the NAACP since Oct 2009.
 Prior to this, he served as President of the Limestone County Branch for 6 years after helping to reactive the dormant branch in 2002.
 Since joining the NAACP in Alabama, he has twice received the Regional Medgar Evers Award for Leadership and received recognition from the Alabama State Conference for outstanding leadership of a branch.
 He also received the Southeast Region Kelly M. Alexander Leadership Award.
 Benard was elected to the NAACP National Board of Directors in February 2018.